NorthIsMirror/zsh-functional/README.md

     result 9
     result 11

-## Usage and documentation

-Please refer to the tests so far until I've written simple proper docs for each function.
-The function `map` and family will print out documentation for you when calling them with no arguments.
+Please also refer to the tests for the usage of the other functions.
+The advantages with the [cram] tests are that they are readable and validated.

+Furthermore, some of the commands will print out their `--help` if they are provided no arguments.

+## Naming conventions

 Each of the method families, `map`, `each`, `filter` and `fold` are having a "normal version" accompanied with lambda function version and a arithmetic